Ema93sh/ema93sh.github.io/_posts/2017-01-09-beta-reduction.markdown

 \end{align*}
 $$

-One disadvantage of using normal order reduction is that the reduxes on the arguments maybe copied.
+One disadvantage of using normal order reduction is that the redexes on the arguments maybe copied.
 For example:

 $$